Won Global View

 The U.S. market remains in an Uptrend Under Pressure.
-The S&P 500 declined 8bps on lower d/d volume, while the Nasdaq rose
+The S&P 500 and Nasdaq were up 60–90bps yesterday on higher d/d volume.

 Won Europe Today